 Such a simple sentence…yet complex and filled with incredible pain.

-My sister called me one morning in 2010 to ask how I was doing.
+My sister called me one morning while I was in deep grief to ask how I was doing.

 “Grief Bites” is all I could say through my tears.